heyitsbryanm/csv-to-kmz/readme.md

   - Upload the CSV with these options:
     - Remove first row (headers): `boolean`
     - Parse coordinates: `boolean`
+- Add the ability to *update* a downloaded KMZ

 # Useful things